criblio/appscope/website/src/pages/docs/how-works.md

 <span>&#x2605;&#x2605;&#x2605;</span> **WHEN TO USE**: The easiest way to get started with AppScope is to use the CLI.
 This provides a rich set of capabilities intended to capture data from single applications.
 Data is captured in the local file system, and is managed through the CLI.

-To scope a running process whose process ID (pid) is `12345`:
+To scope a running process whose process ID (PID) is `12345`:

 ```
-Scope --attach 12345
+scope attach 12345
 ```

 ### The Loader